mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 ### 7.2 Deleting Your App

 Delete all environments before you delete an app.
-If you delete an app which has environments on Tencent, you will not be able to reach the environments through the Developer Portal.
+If you delete an app which has environments on Tencent, you will not be able to reach the environments through the ATM.

 ### 7.3 App Security and Production